conlpate/dsc-phase-3-project/README.md

 ![ConfusionMatrixVan](https://github.com/conlpate/dsc-phase-3-project/blob/main/images/vanilla%20model.png)

-### After looking at our initial RFC to predict mental illness in police shooting fatalities, one thing becomes apparent:
+### After looking at our vanilla random forest classifier's confusion matrix, one thing becomes apparent:
-	- Our vanilla model, highly imbalanced, cannot predict true cases of mental illness.
+	- Our initial model, highly imbalanced, cannot predict true cases of mental illness.

 #### Where to Go?

-As we want to minimize type II errors (inaccurate reports of mental illness presence), the model needs to primarily focus on false negatives.
+As we want to minimize type II errors (inaccurate classification of mental illness), the classifier needs to primarily focus on false negatives.
 With that in mind, we'll iterate through multiple models, all while focusing on increasing recall.

 #### Methods of Model Analysis